Women's Army Corps: Slander campaign

+All investigations showed the rumors were false, but the belief that the Army wanted WACs as organised prostitutes (euphemistically termed as "morale boosters") was widespread among soldiers and civilians.
+Some Army officers explicitly stated that WACs improving soldiers' morale was more important than their official duties.
+While most WACs denied such rumors, some were also uncertain of their purpose.
+One woman soldier wrote that since "you can't change human nature", WACs could act as "a healthy source of entertainment for our gallant men, and win the war".
+The Army sometimes used WAC units to control male sexuality, such as Black units usually being assigned near Black male soldiers.
+British general Bernard Montgomery in December 1944 suggested assigning WAC and ATS units to the occupation of Germany to avoid Allied soldiers' fraternization with German women.
+Although WAC headquarters and European Theater of Operations WACs criticized the suggestion, one Army officer noted in a letter to a friend that the same colonel that had ordered officers to avoid prostitutes had, the next day, told them that they could date WACs.

-Although many sources spawned and fed bad jokes and ugly rumors about military women, contemporaneous and historical accounts have focused on the work of syndicated columnist John O'Donnell.
-According to an Army history, even with its hasty retraction, O'Donnell's 8 June 1943 "Capitol Stuff" column did "incalculable damage."
-That column began, "Contraceptives and prophylactic equipment will be furnished to members of the WAACS, according to a super secret agreement reached by the high ranking officers of the War Department and the WAAC chieftain, Mrs. William Pettus Hobby…."
-This followed O'Donnell's 7 June column discussing efforts of women journalists and congresswomen to dispel "the gaudy stories of the gay and careless way in which the young ladies in uniform … disport themselves…."
+Although several sources at the time made derogatory and offensive jokes and comments against military women, contemporaneous and historical accounts have focused on the work of syndicated columnist John O'Donnell.
+According to a military historian, even with its hasty retraction, O'Donnell's 8 June 1943 "Capitol Stuff" column did "incalculable damage."
+That column began, "Contraceptives and prophylactic equipment will be furnished to members of the WAACS, according to a super secret agreement reached by the high ranking officers of the War Department and the WAAC chieftain, Mrs. William Pettus Hobby…" This followed O'Donnell's 7 June column discussing efforts of women journalists and congresswomen to dispel "the gaudy stories of the gay and careless way in which the young ladies in uniform … disport themselves…."

 The allegations were refuted, but the "fat was in the fire.
 The morals of the WAACs became a topic of general discussion…."
 Denials of O'Donnell's fabrications and others like them were ineffectual.
-According to Mattie Treadwell's Army history, as long as three years after O'Donnell's column, "religious publications were still to be found reprinting the story, and actually attributing the columnist's lines to Director Hobby.
+According to Mattie Treadwell's Army History, as long as three years after O'Donnell's column, "religious publications were still to be found reprinting the story, and actually attributing the columnist's lines to Director Hobby.
 Director Hobby's picture was labeled 'Astounding Degeneracy' …."